 How to add graphic items to the Waveform Analyzer

-As seen inside the tutorial How to use the control in your projects, the waveform analyzer allows selecting through the mouse a specific position on the visible waveform range, visualized through a vertical line, and to display the current playback position through a second vertical line.
+As seen inside the tutorial How to use the Waveform Analyzer, the waveform analyzer allows selecting through the mouse a specific position on the visible waveform range, visualized through a vertical line, and to display the current playback position through a second vertical line.

 The waveform analyzer allows adding through code further custom graphic items: